TigerWang-SEU/rivet_screw/README.md

 # ros_screw
-A ros software package for screwing rivets. the ros version is Kinetic.
+A ros software package for screwing rivets.
+The used ros version is Kinetic.

 ## Including driver packages for the following hardware:
   - RealSense D435